-During the year, the Company has not entered into any forward exchange contract, being derivative instrument to mitigate foreign currency risk.
+During the current year and previous year, the Company has not entered into any forward exchange contract, being derivative instrument to mitigate foreign currency risk.

 There are no forward contract outstanding at the end of the year.

 Foreign Currency Risk Exposures: